 Live streams of the hostage situation in the Apple store

-Leidseplein is a busy square in the center of Amsterdam with the only flagship store of Apple in the Dutch capital city.
+Leidseplein is a busy square in the center of Amsterdam with the only Apple flagship store in the Dutch capital city.

 But as the Apple store has large glass doors on the street, civilians followed and reported on the situation on social media.
 Abdel Rahman A. could be seen holding the hostage by the neck, still carrying a gun and moving inside the building.